neoelemento/vishnupadmanabhan.github.io/_posts/2017-03-29-mass-assignment-core.md

 By using `ModelMetaData` attribute, you are allowing to separate all the annotations and metadata to a different class while keeping the `BindingUser` and `User` distinct.
 The thing to note here is that there is an implicit contract between the models now.
 Renaming `Name` to `FullName` on your `User` model will remove all the validation attributes as there will be no more matching contract.

 There are few other ways of preventing mass assignment as well.
-But these are the ones I personally feel are the simpler once.
+But these are the ones I personally feel are the simpler ones.
 Use them as you feel fit.